 PART DAY PRESCHOOL and STRONG BEGINNINGS:

 These programs are designed to meet development needs of children ages 3-5 years and help them build a strong foundation for future learning.
-Currently, we offer three sessions.
-Our two-day class meets Tuesday and Thursday from 8:30 a.m.-11:30 a.m. and our three-day class meets Monday, Wednesday and Friday 8:30 a.m.-11:30 a.m.
-We also offer a five-day afternoon class.
-Osage Center offers a five day, part-time Strong Beginnings program for children who will be attending kindergarten the following fall.
-Class meets Monday through Friday from 8:30 a.m.-1:30 p.m.
-These sessions are offered September through May.
-Additional programs are slated for late fall of 2012.
+Currently, we offer three options at the Main CDC.
+Our two-day class meets on Tuesday and Thursday from 8:15-11:15 a.m. and our three-day class meets Monday, Wednesday and Friday from 8:15-11:15 a.m.
+We also offer a five-day afternoon class, which meets from 12:30-3:30 p.m.
+These sessions are offered September through early August.
+Osage Center offers a five-day, part-time Strong Beginnings program for children who will be attending kindergarten the following fall.
+Classes meet Monday through Friday from 8:30 a.m.-1:30 p.m.

 HOURLY CARE (MAIN CHILD DEVELOPEMENT CENTER ONLY):

 This program offers short term child care for children 6 weeks through age 5.
-The Hourly Care program is open from 8 a.m. to 6 p.m.
-Tuesday, Thursday and Friday and 8 a.m.-6 p.m. on Monday and Wednesday.
-Reservations are required and can be made beginning on the 10th of the month for the following month in person, by calling (913) 684-9351 or online.
+The Hourly Care program is open Mon-Fri, 7 a.m.-5 p.m.
+Reservations are required and can be made 4 weeks (28 days) in advance in person at the Main CDC, by calling (913) 684-9351 or online.
 Same day appointments are available on a first come, first served basis.
 The rate is $4.00 per hour.
 Reservations are made on half hour increments at the Main Child Development Center only.

 PRE-COMMAND COURSE (PCC):